Best Outdoor Saunas for Your Backyard – 2023

 Design

-Warranty and Support
+Warranty and support

+Bear in mind the warranty offered by the manufacturer or reseller.
 You will see from the saunas I have chosen here that the length and scope of warranties, particularly on the heaters and the sauna cabins, does vary.

 Budget

-Reviews and Recommendations
+Reviews and recommendations

-Take a moment to read the reviews from customers who have already bought the saunas you’re considering.
+Finally, take a moment to read the reviews from customers who have already bought the saunas you’re considering.
 I have done that for you for the saunas listed here; but you could also ask friends and family what they think, or talk to the manufacturers, before deciding on the best outdoor sauna for you.

 Frequently Asked Questions